rstudio/reticulate/README.md

 Built in conversion for many Python object types is provided, including [NumPy](http://www.numpy.org/) arrays and [Pandas](https://pandas.pydata.org/) data frames.
-From example, you can use Pandas to read and manipulate data then easily plot the Pandas data frame using [ggplot2](http://ggplot2.org/):
+For example, you can use Pandas to read and manipulate data then easily plot the Pandas data frame using [ggplot2](http://ggplot2.org/):